-The decision by the Minister to publish a dumping duty notice and a countervailing duty notice was the subject of review by the Trade Measures Review Officer and subsequently, reinvestigation by the ACBPS.
+The decision by the Minister to publish a dumping duty notice and a countervailing duty notice has since been the subject of review by the Trade Measures Review Officer and subsequently, reinvestigation by ACBPS.

-The reinvestigation resulted in the ACBPS recommending to the Minister that the dumping duty notice and countervailing duty notice remain in place with an alteration of the amount of IDD applicable to the exports of one Chinese exporter (Dalian Steelforce Hi-Tech Co Ltd).
+The reinvestigation resulted in ACBPS recommending to the Minister that the dumping duty notice remain in place with an alteration of the amount of IDD applicable to the exports of one Chinese exporter (Dalian Steelforce Hi-Tech Co Ltd).
 The Minister accepted this recommendation.